-- If you are creating a Migration package, navigate to the Components section.
+- Navigate to the Components section.
 Click Add to specify components for this package.
 In the dialog, use the checkboxes to add or remove components.
 You can add up to 200 components to a single package.

 - Navigate to the Data section.
-Click Add to specify a new data step for this package.
+Click Add to add a new dataset to the outbound package.
 Enter a Set Label.
 If you leave this field blank, Vault will automatically generate a label based on the selected object.
 Select a data object from the Primary Object picklist.
 To add a related data object, click Add Related Object and select a related object.
 You can add up to nine (9) related objects to each dataset.
 Click Save to return to the Outbound Packages page.

-- Optional for Migration packages: Navigate to the Code section.
+- Optional: Navigate to the Code section.
 Choose whether or not to include Vault Java SDK code.
 Yes defaults Vault Java SDK Deployment Options to Replace All.

 - Optional: Navigate to the Packages section.
 Click Upload to store the exported VPK.

-- Open the actions menu and select Export.
+- In the Actions menu, select Export.
 When the export is complete, a notice will appear in your Notifications page and Vault will send you an email.
-The notifications include a link to download your VPK; Vault does not automatically download the VPK to your machine.
+The notifications include a link to download your VPK.
+Vault does not automatically download the VPK to your machine.

 Packages & Dependencies

 The package will only include configuration details for the selected components.
 Sometimes, a configuration for one component depends on another component.
 For example, you wouldn’t create the picklist-type document field Audience without first creating the picklist it uses.
 We recommend exporting and deploying the complete configuration as a single package to prevent issues with dependencies.
 As described in the above steps, you can view and add the dependencies for a migration package prior to exporting it.
 You can also validate a package using the Vault API for information on dependent components and whether they exist in the package or the target Vault.